-Sibling Yin-Yang — While the case of Bokukko versus Non-Action Guy didn't seem too out of ordinary, their parents thought her older brother was too ill for her to make a physical response—as a result, while she kept being pwned at home, she gets more gratification outdoors.
+Sibling Yin-Yang: While the case of Bokukko versus Non-Action Guy didn't seem too out of ordinary, their parents thought her older brother was too ill for her to make a physical response—as a result, while she kept being pwned at home, she gets more gratification outdoors.
 Like being a delinquent.

-Sick Episode — The last episode of the anime, when Namiko was sick.
+Sick Episode: The last episode of the anime, when Namiko was sick.
 She just has the uncanny ability to predict exactly what's going to happen...

-Storybook Episode — After a fashion.
+Storybook Episode: After a fashion.
 One episode features the Fine Arts Club creating a storybook that features a protagonist which looks oddly like Kisaragi, who's quickly joined by an adventuring party resembling the other four.

 Another example was when Satoma-sensei was reprimanded for his reprimanding Tomokane's and Namiko's work, Tomokane and Namiko discreetly wrote their response (to the effect of "You'll regret it!!") on the top of their sketchbooks and put them over their heads.
 Of course, Tomokane got the kanji wrong.

 Yen Press' translation has the tendency to do this, including the title.
 The Japanese side already made a fully acceptable English title GA: Art Department Art Design Class; but Geijutsuka is kept untranslated in the English release.
-At least they add notes in between panels to translate signs, covers, written words, and other miscellaneous text that's part of the art instead of the print.
+While it makes the work easier to search for, it doesn't really roll off the tongue.

-Two-Teacher School — Averted.
+Two-Teacher School: Averted.
 GA-1 has homeroom Satoma and co-homeroom Usami, and GA-3 has Sasamoto as their homeroom—who also supervises the Art Club.
 GA-2's homeroom Morita also shown up in one scene and so have the principal and the school nurse.